 I have written much about the lies and disinformation spread by Stew Young surrounding the Devils Army.
-I am outraged at his idiotic attempts to run a Hells Angels puppet club off using zoning laws.
-I have written about the drugs there, about the rising crime, about gangsters and about the sad future of Langford unless a different policing model is adopted.
+His idiotic attempts to run a Hells Angels puppet club off using zoning laws are outrageous.
+I have also written about the drugs there, about the rising crime, about the gangsters and about the sad future of Langford unless a different policing model is adopted.
 Today though, I feel compelled to write about finding honor in Langford, and of all the places one might look for it, finding it on the street.

 Specifically, I want to talk about the homeless, old guy who found and turned in over $2,000.
 I also want to tell you about another homeless gentleman who taught my roommate and me a lesson.
 His lesson still brings tears to my eyes today.

 It’s been in the news a lot lately, so you have probably seen the story.
 It’s about a homeless, old guy who turned $2,000 into the RCMP last week.

 I want to give you what I hope might be a new perspective on that situation.
 To do so, please allow me to first tell you the story of an elderly, homeless man whom my roommate and I encountered a few years ago.

 Winston Churchill: “All the great things are simple, and many can be expressed in a single word: freedom, justice, honor, duty, mercy, hope.”